me-mariosteve/Markov-Chain/README.md

 # Markov-Chain

-My implementation in python of Markov chain.
+A tries for generating random sentences, inspired by the Markov chain.